 1. Commercial and Industrial Product Designers

 The need for knowledgeable and creative designers of different consumer products like appliances, automobiles, gadgets, and many other manufactured goods will continue to rise as humans continue to develop new concepts.

-The importance of consistently bringing in new business for brands cannot be emphasized enough.
+The importance of consistently bringing in new business for brands cannot be emphasized enough in job trends.
 The competition will be fiercer among companies as their numbers increase, which means brands will never stop trying to develop new products and services that they will have to push through various marketing efforts.